-The tailstock is locked into position on the ways by the tailstock locking lever on the back of the tailstock.
-Raise the lever towards the vertical to tighten the tailstock lock.
+The tailstock is locked into position on the ways by the tailstock lock nut.
+Use a 15 mm wrench to tighten the tailstock lock nut.

 Tailstock Quill Hand Wheel

 The tailstock quill hand wheel moves the tailstock quill in and out.
 Most mini lathes have rather poor graduations on the top of the quill that show how far it is extended.